 Before you begin the design of an indoor pool building, you should consult a licensed professional like Award Pools Group with experience in the design and construction of indoor pools.

 Inground concrete lap pools are usually narrow and long.
 The pool design is practical and will facilitate swimming for both health and fitness.

 A natural freeform pool is a lagoon style pool.
 This concrete pool design has a very natural approach.
 It usually has rock features and is built to have an oasis effect.

 A vanishing edge pool (also named negative edge or infinity edge pool) is an inground swimming pool that produces a visual effect of water extending to the horizon, vanishing or extending to "infinity".
 This style of pool will blend the pool water into the horizon without a wall to stop the effect.
 The vanishing edge effect works by putting a weir (dip) below.

 The pool designers at Award Pools Group will take into account your dreams and the scope of your Sydney home and present you with the best inground concrete pool designs.
-Look at our Gallery for some examples or contact us today.
+Look at our Gallery for some examples or Request a Quote today.